camadkins/disney-wait-times/docs/project_overview.md

 - Pull live wait time data from the Queue-Times API.
 - Dynamically showcase data in a styled grid layout.
 - Implement themes for holidays/events (e.g., Christmas, Halloween).
-- Use an animated constellation-style loading screen.
+- Use an animated constellation-style loading screen for:
+  - Raspberry Pi boot sequence.
+  - Manual display restarts triggered from the Control Panel.
+  - Display page transitions.
 - Automatically update displayed data at configurable intervals.
 - Store API responses locally to handle failures gracefully by:
   - Using the last successful API response if the API fails.